EvitaKnits/hitch-hound/README.md

 #### Solution
 The solution involved modifying the template to properly handle and display error messaging when login credentials are incorrect.
 I previously had a small bit of Javascript at the bottom of the page to handle this, but as it wasn't working, I changed to using Django templating language in the body of the template and it started working again.
 See related commit for the code change.

+### Bug Three

+#### Issue
+Sorting by project or reporter on the Issues Listing page causes a FieldError: "Cannot resolve keyword 'project.title' into field" and "Cannot resolve keyword 'reporter.username' into field."

+#### Solution

+For both of these, I discovered that in Django, you need to use double underscores instead of dots to traverse relationships between models.
+So because 'Projects' and 'Users' are two separate models from the 'Issue' model which is the main one being used in this table, I needed to use underscores for them, not dots.
+For example, 'project__title' not 'project.title'.

 ## Deployment
 This project was deployed to [Heroku](https://id.heroku.com/login): a hosting platform.